Bangadarshan

-The first novel to be serialized in the magazine was the stunning Vishabriksha ("poison tree") on 1873.
-It was followed by Indira in the same year and Yugalanguriya in 1874.
+The first novel to be serialized in the magazine was the stunning Vishabriksha ("poison tree") in 1873.
+It was followed by Indira the same year and Yugalanguriya in 1874.
 Indeed, nearly all of Bankim's subsequent novels were published in this magazine.

 In 1876, after Radharani and Chandrashekhar had come out, the magazine faced a hiatus.
 After a short period, however, Bankim's brother Sanjibchandra Chattopadhyay revived the magazine, and Bankim remained a major contributor.
 His novels Rajani, Krishnakanter Will, and the Rajput novel Rajasimha were featured between 1877 and 1881.
 Particularly notable is the publication of Anandamath (1882), which tells the story of a revolt by a group of ascetic warriors.
 Although the battle is against the Muslim forces, the British power looms in the background.

 This novel also contains the song Bande Mataram.

 The impact of the magazine in 19th-century Bengal can be gauged from Rabindranath Tagore's recollections of reading it as a boy - he was only eleven when Bangadarshan was launched.
 "It was bad enough to have to wait till the next monthly number was out, but to be kept waiting further till my elders had done with it was simply intolerable."
-Prof Santanu Banerjee observed: "There is hardly any magazine apart from Bangadarshan in the world to claim the glory of publishing two National Song of two separate country".
+Prof Santanu Banerjee observed: "There is hardly any magazine apart from Bangadarshan in the world to claim the glory of publishing two National Song[s] of two separate country [sic]".

 In the late 1880s, the magazine was eventually no longer in publication.